-Athletes — especially those who perform activities like marathons and Tour de France — produce a huge amount of lactate compared to most non-athletes.
-(1) But since cancer cells thrive on lactate as their primary source of fuel, wouldn’t that process increase ultramarathoners’ and similar endurance athletes’ risk of cancer?
+Athletes — especially those who perform high-intensity and long-duration activities like marathons and Tour de France — produce a huge amount of lactate compared to most non-athletes.
+However, since cancer cells thrive on lactate as their primary source of fuel, wouldn’t that process increase ultramarathoners’ and similar endurance athletes’ risk of cancer?

-A recent research published in Carinogenesis examined the role of lactate on cancer growth (San-Millán and Brooks).
-In one section of the paper, the authors from the University of Colorado School of Medicine reviewed how exercise and its adaptation could help increase lactate clearance in skeletal muscles, which could reduce the fueling to cancer cells.
-The authors identified lactate as a primary contributor to angiogenesis, metastasis, protection from the immune system, resisting cell death (apotosis), and sustained glycolysis.
-(2)
+A recent research published in Carinogenesis examined the role of lactate on cancer growth.
+The authors from the University of Colorado School of Medicine reviewed how exercise and its adaptation could help increase lactate clearance in skeletal muscles, which could reduce the fueling to cancer cells.

 Researchers in the early twentieth century observed that the concentration of lactate was higher in blood vessels that were leaving tumor tissues than the concentration entering the tumor tissues.
 Otto Warburg, who was a German physician and physiologist, first documented this in 1923 when he found that cancer cells have high production of lactate even under aerobic conditions.

 He calculated that cancer cells consume about 47 to 70 percent of arterial glucose compared to 2 to 18 percent among normal cells.
 Tumor cells also convert about two-thirds of glucose to lactate.
-This later led to a hypothesis that there is something wrong with the respiratory chain that causes cancer cells to rely on glycolysis instead of aerobic respiration for energy, which made some researchers think that there is some malfunction with the cells’ mitochondria, the powerhouses for generating energy by using oxygen, glucose, and fat.
-(2)
+This later led to a hypothesis that there’s something wrong with the respiratory chain that causes cancer cells to rely on glycolysis instead of aerobic respiration for energy, which made some researchers think that there’s some malfunction with the cells’ mitochondria, the powerhouses for generating energy by using oxygen, glucose, and fat.

 During exercise, the body undergoes two primary phases of metabolism:

-2. Aerobic respiration: When enough oxygen is available, glucose is converted to pyruvate, which shuttles into the mitochondria of the cell to get generate more energy via the Citric Acid Cycle (or Krebs Cycle).
-(3) It is a slower process than anaerobic respiration, but it provides a steady stream of energy to skeletal muscles.
+2. Aerobic respiration: When enough oxygen is available, glucose is converted to pyruvate, which shuttles into the mitochondria of the cell to get generate more energy via the citric acid cycle (or Krebs Cycle).
+It’s a slower process than anaerobic respiration, but it provides a steady stream of energy to skeletal muscles.
 This is the primary process used during aerobic exercise, such as jogging, walking, and long-distance cycling.

 Under normal physiology, an elevated level of lactate increase mitochondrial activity to break down lactate, but this is not so among those with cancer.
 Because cancer cells thrive in a more acidic environment that they create for themselves, they downregulate the amount of activity in the mitochondria, which are the sites for breaking down lactate and other compounds for glucose metabolism.
 This activity maintains an anaerobic environment for cancer cells to protect themselves from immune cells as well as continued glycolytic process of generating fuel.